 Wildlife photography can be incredibly gratifying, but there can be a lot of frustration and disappointment associated with a day in the field that is not as productive as you hoped.
 Missed opportunities—especially where the rare and unique are concerned—can be crushing.
 But, it is the good days that keep you going… Sometimes even the just ok days will suffice.
 There’s nothing quite as satisfying as working hard for that really compelling photograph of one of your favorite critters, and coming back from the field with a shot that is spot on.

 Everyday in the field can become a learning experience which will improve your knowledge of your equipment and of your subjects.
 More than anything the key is just to keep trying.
-Sharing your pictures in places like our Facebook group or on our iNaturalist project helps to create a positive feedback loop that will encourage you to give it another go!
+Sharing your pictures in places like our Facebook group helps to create a positive feedback loop that will encourage you to give it another go!
 We can’t wait to see what you have to share with us!